cbehopkins/contable/content/posts/my-first-post.md

 cd static

 GOARCH=wasm GOOS=js go build -o calculator.wasm calculator/main.go
+GOARCH=wasm GOOS=js go build -o puzzle.wasm puzzle/main.go
 `

 I am working on a room allocator tool - [Here](/room_allocator.html)

+And - [Here](/puzzle.html) is a puzzle solvig website I'm developing.
+Uses JS for the UI, with GO WASM for the calculations.

 Look!
 You can use colons to say where to align, including centring it.